Corona and the effects on contracts under Dutch law

 5. Other legal facts that change or end a registered agreement may be registered as well in the public registers, as far as they are based on a court judgment that has become final and binding, or that is immediately enforceable.

-But in order to do so successfully, the non-performance of the contract must be attributable to the obligor.
+To do so successfully, the non-performance of the contract must be attributable to the obligor.
 Otherwise the obligor is not liable to compensate for resulting damage.